About the vaccine

 - Before the appointment: Avoid eating, drinking, and if possible taking medication for one hour before your appointment.

 |Price per course

 How it Works

 The cholera vaccination is given orally and the course for adults involves two doses, which need to be taken a minimum of 7 days apart.
 In order to be protected abroad, you need to finish the course at least one week before travelling.
 Food and drink should be avoided 1 hour before and 1 hour after vaccination.

 You may need the cholera vaccine if you’re travelling to a risk country or an area with poor sanitation.
 This may apply if you’re travelling to an area affected by natural disasters or if you will be working in slums or refugee camps.

 Adults are protected for two years after the vaccination, children require more regular boosters and may need to take three doses of the cholera vaccine to be fully protected.

 What is cholera?

 The illness often remains symptomless but it can cause symptoms affecting the digestive tract, such as diarrhoea, nausea and vomiting.
 Some patients also complain about stomach cramps.
 When left untreated, cholera can lead to complications such as dehydration and a lack of electrolytes, especially in a hot climate.
+In severe cases, dehydration can be fatal.
 A cholera vaccine is available for travellers who may be at risk.